prjohns/ug_projects/circuit_boards/readme.md

 Ideally these should be made in software like KiCAD, and then printed professionally.
 They can also be done by hand on prototyping board.

+These projects are generally based on the Seeed Studio XIAO SAMD21, which has documentation at: https://wiki.seeedstudio.com/Seeeduino-XIAO/

 ## Complexity ordering of these projects

 1. `input_adc_board` - Very Easy - This is just a breakout for the microcontroller, commercial versions of this already exist.